• Skip to main content

 Last autumn I finished an Open University Life Sciences degree after eight years of study.
 This means I now have time to read books for pleasure, not just for education.

-It took most of my final year of study to get through George R. R. Martin’s A Song of Ice and Fire series since most of my reading energy was spent studying stem cells, but now that I am finished I can devote as much time as I want to the wonderful world of fictional books.
+It took most of my final year of study to get through George R. R. Martin’s A Song of Ice and Fire series.
+Most of my reading energy was spent studying stem cells.
+Now that I am finished I can devote as much time as I want to the wonderful world of fictional books.

 Such book reading fuels my imagination.

-Upon a recommendation, I started reading Ken Follett’s Pillars of the Earth (1989), 25 years after it was published, and I was instantly gripped.
+I started reading Ken Follett’s Pillars of the Earth (1989) after a friend recommended it, and I was instantly gripped.

 Not gripped in the way that oh, I’m looking forward to the evening when I can sit down and read my book, but gripped in the way that I would hurriedly pack the children off to school in the morning and spend the whole time they were away curled up on the couch with coffee and a blanket kind of gripped.